There Existed An Addiction To Blood | Between cinema and human nature

-The piece Blood of the Fang offers a key to understanding the whole project.
-It retraces back to the emancipation of African Americans like Angela Davis, Malcolm X, and Bobby Hutton.
+The piece Blood of the Fang offers a key to understanding the project.
+It retraces the emancipation of African Americans like Angela Davis, Malcolm X, and Bobby Hutton.
 A dark wonder about how the human race has always been addicted to blood and how nothing can be seriously taken before it has bled.

 You can find There Existed An Addiction To Blood on Spotify.